davetayls/davetayls.github.com/_posts/2015-01-21-econsultancy-goes-live.md

 I particularly enjoyed their use of the [Github workflow](https://guides.github.com/introduction/flow/index.html) which was great at ironing out issues and sharing the code knowledge.

+The ui tech stack for this project included Sass with Inuit, Angular and we built a lot of the initial mockups using the Assemble static site generator.